United States · tool

 Hostels, street food, public transit

-Hiking in local parks, visiting free museums, scenic drives with own vehicle.
+Hiking in local parks, visiting free museums (check schedules), scenic drives.

 Mid-range